dreamcastnan/aws_sysops_notes/README.md

 ### Direct Connect

-Setup a Virtual Private Gateway on VPC, and establish a direct private conntion to AWS Direct Connect Location Data in transit is not Encrypted.
+Setup a Virtual Private Gateway on VPC, and establish a direct private connection to AWS Direct Connect Location Data in transit is not Encrypted.

-### Dicrect Connect Gateway: to multiple VPC in different regions
+### Direct Connect Gateway: to multiple VPC in different regions

 ### Egress only Internet Gateway